Black Women Art Portraits That Speak Without Words

 The Power of Visual Impact

 Lorraine Hansberry’s A Raisin in the Sun changed American theater in 1959.
 But before audiences heard a single word, they saw a Black family on stage, existing in their full humanity.
-The visual came first — and it hit hardest.
+The visual came first — and it hit the hardest.

 Afrocentric Escape Afro T-Shirt - Black Culture Tee